-The Arts and Sciences Award Program is available to students with a pre-lingual bilateral hearing loss in the moderately-severe to profound range who are in grades one through twelve to participate in after‐school, weekend or summer programs focused on developing skills in the arts or sciences.
-Programs may be sponsored by museums, nature centers, art or music centers, zoological parks, space and science camps, dance and martial arts programs, theater workshops or other programs with a focus on an art or science.
-Awards may not be used for programs that offer academic credit, travel or study abroad, recreational summer camps, sports or sports camps, including figure skating and gymnastics.
-This program usually opens in January with a deadline around the end of March.
-Program details and an application packet are available when the program is open.
+The Arts & Sciences Award Program is available to students who are deaf and hard of hearing who are in grades one through twelve to participate in after-school, weekend or summer programs focused on developing skills in the arts or sciences.
+Programs may be offered through museums, nature centers, art or music centers, zoological parks, space and science camps, dance and theater studios, martial arts studios or any other program with a focus on the arts or sciences.
+Awards cannot be used for programs that offer academic credit, travel or study abroad, recreational summer camps, sports camps or sports including figure skating or gymnastics.
+The deadline to apply for support in 2016 has passed.
+The 2017 program will open in February with a deadline in April.
+Please check back at that time for an application and more information about the 2017 program.

 School‐Age Financial Aid Program

 The School‐Age Financial Aid program is for students with a pre‐lingual bilateral hearing loss in the moderately-severe to profound range who use listening and spoken language and who are in first through twelfth grades and attending a parochial, independent or private mainstream school.
 Awards are intended to assist with educational costs such as tuition, books, equipment, room and board, auditory and speech language support services, academic tutoring, transportation, and other school‐related expenses.
-Please Note: Public school, oral school, OPTION school, home school & post‐secondary students are not eligible for this program.
-This program usually opens in April with a deadline in late May.
-Program details and an application packet are available when the program is open.
+Please Note: Public school, oral school, OPTION school, home school and post‐secondary students are not eligible for this program.
+This program is now closed for 2016.
+The 2017 application is expected to open in late March with a deadline in early May.
+Program details and an application packet will be available here when the application is open.

 Preschool‐Age Financial Aid Program

 The Preschool‐Age Financial Aid program is for families of preschool-age children who have been diagnosed with a moderately-severe to profound bilateral hearing loss and who are in pursuit of a listening and spoken language education for their child.
 Awards are made to assist with expenses such as auditory support services, speech‐language therapy, pre‐school tuition, etc. Families who apply should be committed to a listening and spoken language approach for the education of their child’s listening, speech, and cognitive skills.
-This program usually opens in June with a deadline around the end of July.
-Program details and an application packet are available when the program is open.
+This program is open for applications and has a deadline of August 5, 2016.
+Program details and an application packet are available here.

 Parent & Infant Financial Aid Program

 The Parent‐Infant Financial Aid Program is for families of infants and toddlers ages 0 to 3 who have been diagnosed with a moderately-severe to profound bilateral hearing loss and who are in pursuit of spoken language education for their child.
 Awards are made to assist with expenses such as auditory support services, speech‐language therapy, tuition, etc. Families should be committed to a listening and spoken language approach for the education of their child’s listening, speech, and cognitive skills.
-The application for 2015 support through this program is now closed.
-The application is generally open from late July through late September.
+This program will open for applications on August 15 with a deadline of October 14, 2016.
+Program details and an application packet are available when the program is open.
 Please check our website at that time or review our newsletters for additional information.